kapatheus/magento2-centos7/README.md

 ```

 ## Installing Magento
-Composer is a dependency manager for PHP which is used for installing, updating and managing libraries.
+There are several ways to install Magento.
+Avoid installing Magento from the Github repository because that version is intended for development and not for production installations.
+In this tutorial, we will install Magento from their repositories using composer.

-To install composer globally, download the Composer installer with curl and move the file to the /usr/local/bin directory:
+Switch over to the user magento:
 ```bash
 sudo su - magento
 ```